Apachi1337/my-devops-journey/linux/OverTheWire - Level 2.md

 ```bash
 cat "spaces in this filename"
 ```
-Or you can use the 2nd method which is to put a `\` before every space in the filename
+Or you can use the 2nd method which is to put a `\` before every space in the filename:

 ```bash
 cat spaces\ in\ this\ filename